Bal Thackeray: Legacy

 He inspired Baliram Kashyap the leader of Bastar who often regarded as the Thackeray of Bastar.

 A memorial for him was proposed at Shivaji Park but legal issues and opposition from local residents continue to delay it.

 Thackeray is satirised in Salman Rushdie's 1995 novel The Moor's Last Sigh as 'Raman Fielding'.
 The book was banned by the Maharashtra state government.
 Suketu Mehta interviewed Thackeray in his critically acclaimed, Pulitzer-nominated, non-fiction 2004 book Maximum City.

-Thackeray previewed director Ram Gopal Verma's film Sarkar, which is loosely based on him, released in 2005.
+In popular culture

+In 2005, Ram Gopal Varma directed the Godfatheresque-Sarkar, a super-hit thriller was inspired by the life of Bal Thackeray and North Indian politics.
+In this film, Amitabh Bachchan's character was inspired by Thackeray.

 The 2011 documentary Jai Bhim Comrade depicted a speech by Thackeray at a public rally, in which he articulated "genocidal sentiments" about Muslims, stating that they were the "species to be exterminated."
 The documentary followed this by showing several Dalit leaders criticising Thackeray for his beliefs.

-In popular culture
+Balkadu, a 2015 Marathi film is loosely based on the ideologies of Bal Thackeray and contains voice clippings of Thackeray's political career.

-A Bollywood biopic titled Thackeray, starring Nawazuddin Siddiqui and written by Shiv Sena politician Sanjay Raut was released on 25 January 2019.
+A Bollywood biopic titled Thackeray, starring Nawazuddin Siddiqui and written by Shiv Sena politician Sanjay Raut, was released on 25 January 2019.

-Makarand Padhye played Balasaheb Thakeray in the 2022 marathi film Dharmaveer based on the life of Shivsena politician Anand Dighe.
+Makarand Padhye played Balasaheb Thakeray in the 2022 Marathi film Dharmaveer and its sequel based on the life of Shiv Sena politician Anand Dighe.

+Dushyant Wagh played Thackeray in the 2023 Marathi film Maharashtra Shahir based on the life of Krishnarao Sable.